Is It Really Wise to Trust a New Company With My Nest Egg? | Wealthsimple

 MF Global did a lot of complicated and risky stuff—a lot of derivatives and derivative contracts and debt in margin.
 Wealthsimple's business is very boring and very straightforward.
 We buy ETFs to match our clients’ investment needs and manage those accounts so they’re truly optimized.
 We are not involved in lending, capital markets, or any of the high-risk businesses that caused banks to go under in the U.S. in 2008.
 We don't do derivatives.
 We don’t even have leverage—which is the common financial-industry practice of borrowing money and betting you can make more on it than the interest you owe to whomever you borrowed it from.
 The cash we use to buy client securities is the cash that the clients have in their account.

 Is all automated investing this safe?
-Truth be told, I was shopping around the robo-advisor world and it feels like getting lost in the energy-drink aisle at the grocery store.
-There's WealthBar, Nest Wealth, Steady Hand, Tangerine.
-From a security standpoint, should I be worried about any of these?
+There are all kinds of new financial companies out there, and I can't tell who does what.
+From a security standpoint, how do I know who to trust?

-I would say that so long as the firm is a member of either IIROC or of the MFDA, which is the Mutual Fund Dealers Association, you should feel comfortable that there's regulatory oversight, and if they're not doing the right thing then the regulators will tell them to do the right thing.
+I would say that so long as the firm is a member of the SEC, you should feel comfortable that there's regulatory oversight, and if they're not doing the right thing then the regulators will tell them to do the right thing.

 I was giving you a nice opportunity to slag your competitors and you whiffed.

 I’m sorry to disappoint you, Andrew.
-But the way we see it, there is no other investing business like ours in Canada that has grown the way we have, has raised the kind of capital we have, or has the kind of team that we do.
+But the way we see it, there is no other investing business like ours in the US, or the world, that has grown the way we have, has raised the kind of capital we have, or has the kind of team that we do.

 Wow, Dave.
 I’m not used to such bold pronouncements from you.
 You’re normally so mild-mannered.